heyiamraghu/ProgrammingForProblemSolving/README.md

 # ProgrammingForProblemSolving
-This repo contains the C code that I wrote during ProgrammingForProblemSolving paper
+This repo contains the C code that I wrote during "Programming For Problem Solving" paper.

+All my C programs are run using GNU Compiler.